 Second, thick layers of moss will prevent the chemical from soaking into the tile/overlaps.

-Third, if you were thinking of applying the chemical instead of manually removing the moss with a scraper (lazy you!) then you would have a big problem – the dead moss would gradually wash down into the gutters and block them.
-It could take months of heavy rain to wash all that moss off the roof.
+Third, if you were thinking of applying the chemical instead of manually removing the moss with a scraper, then you would have a big problem – the dead moss would gradually wash down into the gutters and block them.
+It could take months if not years for all the moss to wash off the roof.
 Your gutters would need frequent cleaning and even then they are still likely to become blocked.

 Try any of the moss killers listed here, they can be used on tiles, patios and driveways etc. I have used all of them previously.

 As general advice: RoofCoatingScam does not recommend regular roof cleaning just for the sake of improving the appearance of the roof.
 Foot traffic can damage roof tiles so we only recommend roof cleaning/de-mossing when it is absolutely necessary, ie when the moss is preventing water from draining off the roof.

 Did you like this article?
 Why not “like” us on Facebook and then try one of the following links:

 You can help spread the word about roof coating scams, miss-selling and bad business practice by doing any of the following: